-Let’s take a closer look at the program and its exercises.
+Let’s take a closer look at the program, including its exercises.

 German Volume Training: The Program

 You are recommended to follow this training program for about 4–6 weeks before deloading or switching up your routine.

 You will train three times per week, each training session consisting of four exercises, split into two supersets x two exercises.
 The first superset generally consists of the main lifts, and the second superset consists of accessory lifts and supplementary work.